Bhutan in Flux: Tradition vs. Modernity

 Gross National Happiness (GNH) was conceived in 1974 by the 4th King of Bhutan (the current King’s father), declaring that happiness is “more important than Gross Domestic Product.”
 As a result, the Kingdom now measures collective happiness, emphasizing harmony with nature and cultural values over traditional economic metrics like GDP.

-GNH’s four pillars of wellbeing reflect the Buddhist tradition of compassion and respect for all living things.
+GNH’s emphasis on wellbeing reflect the Buddhist tradition of compassion and respect for all living things.
 Here are the 9 domains of the Happiness Index, which is a weighted score.

 Our speakers presented the latest findings from the 2022 GNH Survey Report.
 And while some of us (well, me actually) were critical of the lack of scientific rigor in the survey process, we were all amazed at the candor of the presentation.

-The report concluded that 93.6% of Bhutan’s population enjoys sufficiency (deeply happy, extensively happy, narrowly happy, or unhappy) in at least 50% of the GNH conditions.
+The report concluded that 93.6% of Bhutan’s population enjoys sufficiency (deeply happy, extensively happy, narrowly happy) vs. unhappy in at least 50% of the GNH conditions.

 Yet while the summary was positive, one finding stuck out as potentially problematic for the government: an inverse relationship between economic advancement and cultural development was clear—the higher the income, the lower the emphasis on culture.

 In addition, our speakers admitted that participants (~8,000 or nearly 1% of Bhutan’s population) may have lacked a baseline understanding of the survey.
-For instance, in the more remote provinces, illiteracy is still rife, so the survey was administered orally and had to be interpreted.
-I found this statement surprising since I didn’t expect there to be a high level of illiteracy.
+For instance, in the more remote provinces, illiteracy is still rife, so the survey was administered orally and had to be interpreted by the administrator.
+I found this statement surprising since I didn’t expect there to be a high level of illiteracy in the country.

 I also want to note that critics of GNH cite the philosophy as a propaganda tool to distract from the government’s human rights abuses against Bhutanese residents of Nepali origin and Hindu faith, a not insignificant 10% of the population.
 Source: Human Rights Watch